Thiruvananthapuram International Airport: History

 The airport was established in 1932 as part of the Royal Flying Club under the initiative of Lt.
 Col. Raja Goda Varma, husband of Karthika Thirunal Lakshmi Bayi, the Rani of Attingal and Travancore Kingdom.
 Raja Goda Varman, a trained pilot, felt the need for an airport to accommodate Travancore in the aviation map of India and requested the Travancore Durbar to initiate the process of establishing an aerodrome.
 A detailed report was made and presented to the King by Consort Prince in this regard.
 It may be mentioned that the King was the brother of Lt.
 Col. Raja's wife, and the colonel's children were the heirs to the throne.

 In 1935, on the royal patronage of Maharaja Chithira Thirunal, Tata Airlines made its maiden flight to the airport using an DH.83 Fox Moth aircraft under command of pilot Nevill Vintcent carrying Jamshed Navoroji, a Tata company official, and Kanchi Dwarakadas, commercial agent of Travancore in Karachi, with a special mail from the Viceroy of British India, Lord Willingdon, wishing birthday greetings to the Maharaja.

 The first flight took off on 1 November 1935, carrying mails of Royal Anchal (Travancore Post) to Bombay.
 In 1938, the Royal Government of Travancore acquired a Dakota as the Maharaja's private aircraft and placed the first squadron of the Royal Indian Air Force (Travancore) for protection of the state from aerial attacks.
 After Independence, the airstrip was used for domestic flights with the construction of a new domestic terminal, Terminal 1.

 International operations were initiated by Air India to cities in the Arabian Peninsula in the late 1970s using Boeing 707.
 By the early 80s, the then-Indian Airlines started service to Colombo, followed by service to Male.
 Later, Gulf Air, SriLankan Airlines (then Air Lanka) and Air Maldives (now Maldivian) started operations.
 These were followed by Indian Airlines, which started a service to Sharjah.
 On 1 January 1991, TIA was upgraded to an international airport, making it the fifth international airport of India after Delhi, Bombay, Madras and Calcutta.

 On 1 March 2011, the first flight operated from the new international terminal, Terminal 2.
 IX 536 (Air India Express) from Sharjah marked the first arrival.
 Air India Express operated the first departure to Dubai from this new terminal.
 IndianOil Skytanking is the company that introduced single-man refuelling in India and started refuelling operations at Trivandrum in March 2016.

-This was the main hub for the defunct Kairali Airlines from 9 January 2013 to 2017.